Wednesday’s Insider Report: Companies insiders are buying and selling

 The following companies have had recent insider selling activity.

-On Aug.
-16, Simon Maddren, president of Asia Pacific, divested 5,000 shares at an average price per share of $56.15, trimming his portfolio's holdings to 8,972 shares.
+On Sept.
+5, Michael Han, vice-president – information services, exercised his options and sold the corresponding number of shares (6,000) at an average price per share of $21.494, eliminating his portfolio's position.

 Follow me on Twitter at @jennifer_dowty to receive links to all my insider reports